Cleveland Commercial Truck Accident Attorney

 This can be an extremely fragile time in your life.
 Having an experienced Cleveland truck accident attorney by your side can prevent an insurance company from taking advantage of you.
 The attorneys at Joseph Law Group can handle any and all communication with the various insurance companies so you don’t risk the integrity of your claim.

-Insurance Limitations for Truck Drivers
+Insurance Limitations For Truck Drivers

 Insurance requirements are generally higher for truck drivers than they are for regular automobile drivers.
 The insurance limitations are set by the Federal Motor Carrier Safety Administration (FMCSA).
 These limitations are dependent on the weight of the truck and the type of cargo transported.
 Vehicles under 10,001 pounds moving non-hazardous freight are required to have $300,000 in liability insurance.
 Vehicles over 10,001 pounds must have $750,000 in coverage.
 Oil carriers must have $1 million in liability coverage and all other hazardous materials require $5 million in coverage.

-Truck Insurance Companies Will Try to Deny Your Claim or Offer a Low Settlement
+Truck Insurance Companies Will Try To Deny Your Claim Or Offer A Low Settlement

 Remember that insurance companies do not offer their services for free.
 They are always trying to protect their profits and maintain their bottom line.
 They do not care about your family’s struggles or how much pain you’re in.
 If they can find a way to deny your claim, they will.
 If your claim can’t be denied, they will offer the absolute minimum insurance settlement that won’t even begin to cover all your losses.
 That is why it is so important that you seek legal guidance as soon as possible after your truck wreck.
 With the support of a skilled Cleveland truck accident lawyer, you can be confident that you’ll recover the maximum amount of compensation available for your case.

-Experienced Cleveland Truck Accident Lawyers
+Contact Our Experienced Cleveland Truck Accident Lawyer

 A commercial vehicle accident can change your life permanently, resulting in catastrophic injuries or even death.
 As such, all negligent parties should be held accountable.
 At Joseph Law Group, our team of truck accident attorneys can help you receive fair compensation from your truck accident lawsuit.
 If you or a loved one has suffered injuries from a Cleveland, OH auto accident involving a commercial motor vehicle, call us at 216-369-6220 or complete our online intake form to schedule your free consultation today.